Worgaros/Worgaros.github.io/Pages/BlogPostSpe2.md

 ![](https://worgaros.github.io/Images/startbehavior.jpg)

-Here is a complete overview of the order of the behavior tree’s task:
+Here is a complete overview of the order of the behavior tree’s tasks:

 ![](https://worgaros.github.io/Images/allbehavior.jpg)